fulrich/test-charged/README.md

 You can super charge water.
 You should also super charge your tests.

+## Setup
+Currently TestCharged is only on the Sonatype SNAPSHOT server.
+Add the following line to your build.sbt to add the resolver:

+`resolvers += "Sonatype OSS Snapshots" at "https://oss.sonatype.org/content/repositories/snapshots"`

+You can then add the TestCharged dependency to your project:
+`"com.github.fulrich" %% "test-charged" % "0.1.1-SNAPSHOT" % "test"`

 ## Generators
 ScalaCheck is an amazing library that allows us to create property based checking.
 I love ScalaCheck but found I was often rewriting some common helpers.